Introduction to Fairness, Bias, and Adverse Impact

 Fairness encompasses a variety of activities relating to the testing process, including the test’s properties, reporting mechanisms, test validity, and consequences of testing (AERA et al., 2014).
-We cannot compute a simple statistic and determine whether a test is fair or not; rather, imbuing a test with fairness is a process with many considerations.
-It is also important to note that it is not the test alone that is fair, but the entire process surrounding testing must also emphasize fairness.
+We cannot compute a simple statistic and determine whether a test is fair or not.
+Instead, creating a fair test requires many considerations.
+It’s also important to note that it’s not the test alone that is fair, but the entire process surrounding testing must also emphasize fairness.

 How can a company ensure their testing procedures are fair?

-Next, it is important that there is minimal bias present in the selection procedure.
+Next, it’s important that there is minimal bias present in the selection procedure.

 What is Bias?

 Bias occurs if respondents from different demographic subgroups receive different scores on the assessment as a function of the test.
 This can take two forms: predictive bias and measurement bias (SIOP, 2003).